remix-run/remix/docs/future/vite.md

 ```

 Remix is now just a Vite plugin, so you'll need to hook it up to Vite.

+**Note**: Remix requires a minimum Vite version of 5.0.0 to work properly.

 👉 **Replace `remix.config.js` with `vite.config.ts` at the root of your Remix app**